Steam-assisted gravity drainage: Oil and water nexus

-"Petroleum from the Canadian oil sands extracted via surface mining techniques can consume 20 times more water than conventional oil drilling."
 However, by 2011 there was inadequate data on the amount of water used in the increasingly important steam-assisted gravity drainage technique (SAGD) method.
 Evaporators can treat the SAGD produced water to produce high quality freshwater for reuse in SAGD operations.
 However, evaporators produce a high volume blowdown waste which requires further management.

 Use of natural gas for steam generation

 As in all thermal recovery processes, cost of steam generation is a major part of the cost of oil production.
 Historically, natural gas has been used as a fuel for Canadian oil sands projects, due to the presence of large stranded gas reserves in the oil sands area.
 However, with the building of natural gas pipelines to outside markets in Canada and the United States, the price of gas has become an important consideration.
 The fact that natural gas production in Canada has peaked and is now declining is also a problem.
 Other sources of generating heat are under consideration, notably gasification of the heavy fractions of the produced bitumen to produce syngas, using the nearby (and massive) deposits of coal, or even building nuclear reactors to produce the heat.